Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Location/Location.md

 - their world tree appears as a plateau of stone, inscribed with the True names and bindings of the people who have bound with Signa
 - as the species develops, the plateau of stone becomes a pillar, then to a large tower that extends seemingly endlessly into the [[#Inter-Planar Medium]], and is woven with a sprouting world tree as more and more species start incorporating Signa into their biology, this tower is used as a space port for those travelling to and from [[Signa Star]](s)
 ## [[Sol]]
-K class star, Signa-matter ratio of 9.23, high enough for it to be considered a failed [[Signa star]]
+K class star, Signa-matter ratio of 9.23, high enough for it to be considered a failed [[Signa Star]]
 ### [[Terra]]
 1.42 G
 >Terrans, children of Gia.
 The most feared of the Celestial Pantheon